mose/rails-i18nterface/README.md

 ## Todo

 * fix the code smell reported by code climate
-  * extract code from the controller to a lib
+  * extract code from the controller to a lib (in progress)
-  * refactor the libs in a cleaner way
+  * refactor the libs in a cleaner way (in progress)
-  * apply rubocop and follow his law
+  * apply rubocop and follow his law (done)
 * make the application thread-safe
-* remove those damn global variables
+* remove those damn global variables (in progress)
-* extend testing to refactored libs
+* extend testing to refactored libs (in progress)
 * change navigation to an ajax-driven reload
 * add a way to gather .one and .other and .few under same translation line
 * add support for other i18n backends (gettext)